caj52/Unity-2.5D-Tile-Based_Infinite-World/README.md

 # Unity 2.5D-RPG-Project
 This is a Unity Based 2.5d RPG project.
 Conceptually, I'm going for a mixture of Legend of Zelda, Minecraft, and The Sims, mixed with popular mechanics from RPGS, such as stats and skill trees.
 RPG questing and adventure in a fully procedural, infinte world.
 Where you can take control of an adventurer and guide their decisions, relationships, and goals.

+I'm trying to get all new art for the game bu tboy is getting 8 directional sprites challenging.
+And expensive.
+So thats a pretty big undertaking.
+Currently all the art is placeholder.

 Currently the project is composed of 3 scenes.
 1. The Title Screen where players can pick a save slot.
 2. Character creation Screen, where players can use customization tools to create a character.
 Visual only right now, the game doesnt have a stats system as of yet